 - a.
 Supervision will revolve around clients seen at The Harris County Children's Assessment Center (HCCAC), Therapy and Psychological Services Department. - b.
 Two hours of individual supervision, one hour of group assessment supervision, and one hour of group supervision focusing on multiculturalism and diversity will be provided weekly.
-Supervisor will also maintain an "open door policy" to allow you to stop by on an as-needed basis, when the supervisor is available, for additional supervisory support. - d.
-In the case of client emergency and/or unexpected leave, you will contact your primary supervisor at during business hours. - e.
+Supervisor will also maintain an "open door policy" to allow you to stop by on an as-needed basis, when the supervisor is available, for additional supervisory support. - c.
+If your primary supervisor is out of the office and/or unavailable, your alternative supervision will be provided by.
+If they are unavailable, your primary supervisor will arrange your supervision with another licensed psychologist. - e.
 If your client requires crisis intervention and your primary supervisor is unavailable, you must contact .
-If they are also unavailable, then approach the administrative staff (i.e., Meli and Raquel) to help in identifying another licensed clinician who can assist. - f.
+If they are also unavailable, then approach the administrative staff (i.e., Meli or Raquel) to help in identifying another licensed clinician who can assist. - f.
 After working with the clinician identified and implementing a crisis plan, it is your responsibility to inform your supervisor of the circumstances and plan implemented for your client within the next 24 hours. - g.
 All supervision will be conducted at The HCCAC on mutually determined dates and times.